 We have one last item here, a bonus website that didn’t make our top 10 list but definitely deserves a mention.
 It’s actually a chrome extension and it’s for developers.
 What it does is provide you developer news every single time you open up a new tab here is a compilation of all sorts of news things from DEV.2 or medium or even the verge.
 You can really compile a list whatever you want to see on here.
 And this is a simple extension to simply click to install and start using that way.
 You can be up to date with the latest news that’s happening all in one place.

-These are just the top 10 websites that we follow as a developer, but I’m sure you guys have your own.
+These are just the top 10 websites that we follow as a software developer, but I’m sure you guys have your own.
 We’d love to hear what they are.
 So leave them in the comments below and I’ll definitely be checking those out.